 - Advocacy and public awareness through partnerships with other local publications, awards programs, and public relations efforts

-- Committee participation — 23 committees to fit your interests
+- Committee and Knowledge Committee participation to fit your interests

-- Networking opportunities including luncheons, committees, events, and more
+- Networking opportunities including luncheons, committees, knowledge communities, events, and more

 - Dedicated and experienced Government Affairs Committee that works to address the needs of the profession